iotaledger/iota-wiki/internal/learn/future/smart-contracts/03_validators.md

 In this article, you will learn how the IOTA Smart Contract validators work.

-A validator is a IOTA Smart Contracts Node, also called Wasp Node, which validates incoming messages from other nodes for their correctness.
-You can learn how to set up a Smart Contracts node [here in the Build section](/wasp/guide/chains_and_nodes/running-a-node).
+A validator is a IOTA Smart Contracts Node, which validates incoming messages from other nodes for their correctness.
+The current node implementation is called Wasp and is written in the programming language Go.

+Each chain is run by a committee of validator nodes.
+For this reason, the smart contract is a distributed and redundant structure - _a distributed processor_.

 ## The Committee